desech/studio-angular/README.md

 - Make sure to name your components as verbose as possible.
 For example instead of `header` use `page-header` because `header` is an actual html tag, and you might create infinite loops.
 - Anywhere inside text you can write code like `{{user.userId}}` and it will be exported as angular js code.
 - no `routerLink`
+- Because all pages and components are imported in `app.module.ts`, you need to make sure pages and components are not named the same.
+- don't name components like html elements, for example `<header>`
+- use {{ '{' }} to escape brackets

 ## Plugin Development